RegioHelden/RehQ/README.md

 ## Installation

 You may install the plugin as any other plugin through package control.
+Since this repository is not part of the official package control channel, you have to add the url manually, though (see steps 4 & 5).

 If you don't know, what package control is or don't even have Sublime Text installed yet, follow these setps:

 1. Download and install the [Sublime Text Editor](https://www.sublimetext.com/)
 2. Open Sublime Text and install package control (click _tools_ > _Install Package Control_)
 3. Open the Sublime Text Command Palette (_tools_ > _Command Palette..._)
+4. Type "Add Repository" and hit enter (_Package Control: Add Repository_)
+5. Copy and paste the repository url ([https://github.com/RegioHelden/RehQ/](https://github.com/RegioHelden/RehQ/)) and hit enter
+6. Open the Sublime Text Command Palette (_tools_ > _Command Palette..._)
-4. Type "Install Package" and hit enter (_Package Control: Install Package_)
+7. Type "Install Package" and hit enter (_Package Control: Install Package_)
-5. Wait for the plugins to load, search for "RehQ" and hit enter again
+8. Wait for the plugins to load, search for "RehQ" and hit enter again

 The plugin will now be installed.